Manta Ray Night Snorkel from Manta Village (small group)

 Manta Ray Snorkeling Small Group Details

-They have several tour times each evening so book the one that works best for your group.
-You won’t have to worry about missing the mantas as you’re just as likely to see them across all tour times.
 If you’re apprehensive about snorkeling in the dark or really want to catch a sunset on the water with this tour, we recommend booking their earliest timeslot.
 Tour times change slightly throughout the year to stay with the sunset.

 Be sure to also check out their Kealakekua Bay Snorkeling tour!